mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 pistol, wounding it.
 Morn has suffered damage to all three of

 his characteristics – he has lost 10 Endurance, 5 Dexterity and 3
 Strength.
-Kathya applies first aid, bringing Morn’s Strength back up to its maximum level.
+Kathya applies first aid, bringing Morn's Strength back up to its maximum level.
 With only two characteristics now wounded, Morn qualifi es for medical care and is quickly restored to health.